DylanZ34/Dylanz.one/README.md

 npm create vite@latest my-vue-app -- --template react-ts
 ```

-Also used https://v0.dev/ generated the structure.

 ## Build and Deploy
-Setup GitHub pages to with `github_pages` branch and:
+Setup GitHub pages to with `gh-pages` branch and:

 - Setup A record in GoDaddy point to the IP
 - On GitHub pages setting, registered zyen.ai as the custom domain